 At my doctor’s surgery I had a consultation with their nurse… as I was about to leave she suggested I have my bloods checked to “see if anything would show up” … This decision undoubtedly saved my life because by the next day I had 95% bone marrow failure, 35% leukemic blasts in my blood stream and sepsis.
 Another 24 hours without treatment and I would not be here today.

 After the blood test, that night, my GP rang me and told me I needed to go to hospital immediately.
 He even suggested he’d call an ambulance due to the urgency.
 All the way to the hospital, which is 50 minutes away, I kept thinking “what can be wrong with my blood?” and leukemia or cancer never once crossed my mind.
 My medical notes state that I was admitted with “deranged bloods… query acute leukemia” because I had Auer rods in my blood stream, my white blood cell count was way above the normal range and my red blood cell count and platelets were also completely in the wrong ranges.

-In the early days I would say we were in a whirlwind, not really knowing what my diagnosis meant, not knowing anything about AML, its treatment or how it would affect us.
-My treatment had to start immediately because of the very aggressive nature of AML so we had no time to take it in, no time to tell our friends and family or to make any arrangements.
-I was started on oral chemotherapy within 24 hours while my bone marrow biopsy cytogenetics were done to determine my type of AML.
+In the early days I would say we were in a whirlwind, not really knowing what my diagnosis meant, not knowing anything about acute myeloid leukemia, its treatment or how it would affect us.
+My treatment had to start immediately because of the very aggressive nature of acute myeloid leukemia so we had no time to take it in, no time to tell our friends and family or to make any arrangements.
+I was started on oral chemotherapy within 24 hours while my bone marrow biopsy cytogenetics were done to determine my type of acute myeloid leukemia.
 It was very surreal and though my husband and family broke down around me, I was just numb.

 They told me I had the NPM1 mutation, and this was M5 under the WHO classification.